DENTAL, MEDICAL, OPTOMETRY

 domestic land transfers to/from Taveuni Airport to Paradise Resort

 all applicable temporary medical and dental licenses

 10 nights accommodation at Paradise Taveuni Resort

 10 days of B,L and D, exclusive of beverages

 Not Included: diving, snorkeling and excursions on your day off.

-Initial, non-refundable payment of $1,800 is due by February 1, 2023.
-Final payment of $2020USD is due by March 15, 2023.
+Initial, non-refundable payment of $1,800 is due by February 1, 2024.
+Final payment is due by March 15, 2024.
 To make payment by cc, call Linda Kwasny at 858-414-9891 with cc details.
 Or, a check, payable to Loloma Foundation can be mailed to PO Box 2764, Del Mar, California 92014.
 Trip cancellation information is available for purchase on the airline application form which will be sent once you are placed on your volunteer week.

 We recommend the purchase of trip cancellation insurance.